enormandeau/lawn_dart/README.md

 # About
-**Lawn Dart** is a crude but evolving rocket flight simulator that works in the terminal, that is, there is no graphical user interface.
+**Lawn Dart** is a crude but evolving rocket flight simulator that works in the terminal.
+That is, there is no graphical user interface.
 It is written in [C](http://en.wikipedia.org/wiki/C_\(programming_language\)) and is my first project in that language.
-Its aims is primarily to be a fun project to learn more about C. I am, however, keen on getting feedback and ideas about how to turn this baby project into a more useful program.
+It is a fun project to learn started to help me learn more about C.

 **Lawn Dart** is developed with Linux systems in mind.
 It may compile on MacOSX or Windows, although this may require tweaking the Makefile in order to point to the installation of the `argtable` library (see installation section below).
+If you install lawn_dart on MacOSX or Windows, you can send me the installation procedure and I will add it to this document.

 # TODO
 ## Top priority